![]() |

 Two Unexpected Guests

-Having just completed his second highly-acclaimed American tour in April 1885, Henry Irving was scheduled to depart for England.
-Irving was one of the most celebrated English actors of the Victorian era, prompting a group of prominent men to host a farewell banquet in his honor at Delmonico’s.
-Those who subscribed for the dinner received an admission ticket, a menu card, and a seating chart, showing who would be there and where they would be seated.
-Anyone perusing the seating arrangement in advance may have been surprised to see two of the names—the Rev. Henry Ward Beecher, the aging Congregationalist minister who was opposed to the theater, and twenty-six-year-old Theodore Roosevelt who left the city the previous year after experiencing a personal tragedy.
+When the English actor Henry Irving completed his highly-acclaimed American tour in April 1885, a group of prominent men hosted a farewell banquet in his honor.
+Those who paid to attend this subscription dinner received an admission ticket, a menu card, and a seating chart, where some of the prospective attendees may have been surprised to see the names of two of the guests—Henry Ward Beecher, the aging Congregationalist minister once opposed to the theater, and twenty-six-year-old Theodore Roosevelt who left New York the previous year after his wife and mother died on the same day.